hangxie/parquet-tools/USAGE.md

 14145923
 ```

-Thanks to [parquet-go-source](https://github.com/xitongsys/parquet-go-source), `prquet-tools` only load necessary data from S3 bucket, for most cases it is footer only, so it is much more faster than downloading the file from S3 bucket and run  `parquet-tools` on a local file.
-The S3 object used in above sample is more 4GB, but the `row-count` command only takes several seconds to finish.
+Thanks to [parquet-go-source](https://github.com/xitongsys/parquet-go-source), `parquet-tools` loads only necessary data from S3 bucket, for most cases it is footer only, so it is much more faster than downloading the file from S3 bucket and run `parquet-tools` on a local file.
+The S3 object used in above sample is more 4GB, but the `row-count` command takes just several seconds to finish.

 #### GCS Bucket